Research

 node graph showing features of the winter topic

-The Common Cold: Using Computational Musicology to Define the Winter Topic in Video Game Music
+The Common Cold: Using Data Science to Define the Winter Topic in Video Game Music

 Co-authored with Evan Williams.